History of Singapore in Timeline

 1954: National Service riots

-In 1956, after negotiations, Britain agreed to grant Singapore full internal self-government for all matters except defence and foreign affairs.
+In 1956, after further negotiations, Britain agreed to grant Singapore full internal self-government for all matters except defence and foreign affairs.

-In 1957, under British rule, Christmas Island and the Cocos Islands, which were previously part of Singapore, were transferred to Australia.
+In 1957, under British rule, Christmas Island and the Cocos Islands, which were part of Singapore, were transferred to Australia.

 June 1959: Singapore granted full internal self-government

-1959: Singapore gained self-governance
+1959: Singapore gains self-governance

-In 1959, Singapore gained self-governance.
+In 1959, Singapore achieved self-governance.

 1959: Self-Governance Granted

-Since self-governance was granted in 1959, the People's Action Party has won large parliamentary majorities in every election.
+Since self-governance was granted in 1959, the People's Action Party (PAP) has won large parliamentary majorities in every election.

 1960: Tan Howe Liang wins Singapore's first Olympic medal